Northern Netherlands, 1650-1680

 The German Posten collection contains some lobed dishes with fruit decors that are wrongly seen as a Hanau product (Hebben & Peters, pp. 70, 79).
 A small example (12 cm/4.72 in.) is depicted in Gawronski (p.
 256, afb.
 853).
 A lobed dish in blue and yellow is in the collection of the Boijmans Van Beuningen museum (Ostkamp, p.
 36, afb.
 104).

-The decoration on the lobes is derived from Chinese kraakporcelain from the first half of the seventeenth century.
 In the seventeenth century decors with all kinds of fruit are mainly painted on tiles, majolica dishes and faience plates from Delft and other Dutch production places.
 They are barely painted on lobed dishes.

 J. Gawronski (ed.), Amsterdam ceramics.
 A city’s history and an archaeological ceramics catalogue 1175-2011, Amsterdam 2012